AksharaBits/DevSecOps_Project/README.md

 # DevSecOps_Project

-This is a sample application for DevSecaops pipeline testing.
+This is a sample application for DevSecOps pipeline testing.
-Test 123456789
+The Jenkins pipeline is triggered automatically when the code is pushed to the git repo.